cundi/notes_for_learning/English/Books/Behind closed doors.md

 They are new to the area and **<u>tonight is the first time we’ve met</u>**, which makes me feel more nervous than I already am.

-But I can’t afford to let Jack down, so I fix a smile on my face, praying that they’ll like me.
+But I can’t afford to let Jack down, so I <u>fix a smile on my face</u>, praying that they’ll like me.
-Esther doesn’t smile back, so I guess she’s reserving judgement.
+Esther doesn’t `smile back`, so I guess she’s reserving judgement.

 But I can’t blame her.

-If I were Esther, I’d be wary of me too.
+If I were Esther, I’d be `wary` of me too.

 My <u>`eyes fall on`</u> the box of expensive chocolates she has just taken out of her bag and I <u>feel a flicker of excitement</u>.

 I can’t help respecting her for being the first person to step into our house and not go on about how beautiful it is.

-I saw it for the first time when we came back from our honeymoon.
+I <u>saw it for the first time</u> when we <u>came back from our honeymoon</u>.

 ## Chapter 1